-Accessible Museums

-A full list of accessible, partially accessible and inaccessible museums in Florence.
+Accessible Museums An extremely useful list of accessible, partially accessible and inaccessible museums in Florence, with access information for those museums that are accessible.

-Art for the Visually Impaired

-A short article focusing on art for the visually impaired in Tuscany.
+Art for the Visually Impaired A short article focusing on access to art for the visually impaired in Tuscany.